 Version: v1, Published online: 1998

 Retrieved April 21, 2021, from https://www.rep.routledge.com/articles/thematic/logic-ancient/v-1

 Thom, Paul.
+Aristotle’s logic: general.
 Logic, ancient, 1998, doi:10.4324/9780415249126-Y032-1.
-Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/thematic/logic-ancient/v-1.
+Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/thematic/logic-ancient/v-1/sections/aristotles-logic-general.

-Copyright © 1998-2020 Routledge.
+Copyright © 1998-2021 Routledge.